JahwonGrant/hr-analytics-employee-retention/README.md

 🧠 Key Takeaways (to include)
 - X% of attrition came from 2 job roles
-- Overtime and dissatisfaction were top drivers of attrition
+- Overtime and dissatisfaction were top drivers of attrition ( Example insight)
 - Prediction model had XX% accuracy (precision-focused)

 📄 Future Work ideas